X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim02textures.md

 This line binds the asset we just loaded in our project to the texture variable!

-With our texture loaded into our MonoGame project, it is time to define the 3 vertices which we will be storing in an array.
+With our texture loaded into our MonoGame project, it is time to define the 3 vertices which we will be stored in an array.
 As our vertices will need to be able to store both a 3D position and a texture coordinate (explained below), the vertex format will be **VertexPositionTexture**, so declare this variable in the Properties section of your code:

 ```csharp
     private VertexPositionTexture[] _vertices;
 ```

-Next we will be defining the 3 vertices of our triangle, add a new **SetUpVertices** method with the following code:
+Next, we will be defining the 3 vertices of our triangle, add a new **SetUpVertices** method with the following code:

 ```csharp
     private void SetUpVertices()